 - Sustainable and Adaptable Building: Sustainability is a major issue in construction these days.
 In order to conserve our environment for future generations, we must rethink the way we manufacture and use products and develop more intelligent and sustainable solutions for raw materials and energy resources .

 - Technological Innovation

 - Visualization and Simulation in Construction: In the coming years, the construction industry will have to build socially sound infrastructure for a growing world population.
 At the same time, the industry will also be facing mounting environmental issues, in particular global warming.
-We believe that construction engineers and managers can effectively rise to these new challenges by making use of advanced visualization and simulation (V&S) systems that flexibly support decision making in complex and rapidly changing environments.
+At the UT, we believe that construction engineers and managers can effectively rise to these new challenges by making use of advanced visualization and simulation (V&S) systems that flexibly support decision-making in complex and rapidly changing environments .

 The Twente Graduate School at the University of Twente offers a growing variety of integrated Master's and PhD programmes for outstanding graduate students who aspire to a career in scientific research.
 The programmes are set up in cooperation with out academic faculties and scientific research institutes.
 The graduate programme associated with the Master’s programme in Construction Management and Engineering is Innovation of Governance.